 Telecommunications service providers have invested millions in providing and maintaining these vital services to hospital patients and we do not believe it is the role of Ofcom to impose such draconian price changes which risk disrupting such a vital service when the market for such services is obviously in decline.
 Such a move might make great headlines for Ofcom, but would inevitably lead to higher prices in other areas.

 Ofcom should also please consider publishing the exact proportion of 070 traffic minutes which are legitimate calls terminating to such hospital based services, as we believe this overall proportion in the current day to be much higher than Ofcom thinks.
-We also like to see what proportion of legitimate voice calls (by minutes) Ofcom believes to be terminating on the other uses for these numbers such as redirection services, classified adverts, and machine contacts, as we believe legitimate usage (as opposed to fraud) to be minimal.
+We would also like to see what proportion of legitimate voice calls (by minutes) Ofcom believes to be terminating on the other uses for these numbers such as redirection services, classified adverts, and machine contacts, as we believe legitimate usage (as opposed to fraud) to be minimal.

 Do you have any further comment on our proposals for regulating 070 termination rates?
 Please provide reasons and evidence in support of your views.